Kane Ritchie-Hosler

-Kane Ritchie-Hosler (born 13 September 2002) is an English footballer who plays as a winger for side Dunfermline Athletic.
+Kane Ritchie-Hosler (born 13 September 2002) is an English footballer who plays as a winger for Stenhousemuir on loan from side Dunfermline Athletic.

 Club career

 The English wide man started his career at Manchester City aged six.
 Ritchie-Hosler was at City for ten years from the age of six before moving to Rangers in 2018.
 His time there has included a loan spell at Clyde in 2021.

 In September 2022 Ritchie-Hosler signed for Dunfermline Athletic on loan, making 23 appearances and scoring 3 goals.
 Kane signed permanently for the Pars at the end of the season, penning a 3-year deal.

 Ritchie-Hosler's first season after signing for Dunfermline was injury laden with the winger requiring three surgeries for three different injuries within six months, limiting his appearances for the East End outfit.

+In February 2026, Ritchie-Hosler joined Scottish League One club Stenhousemuir on loan for the remainder of the season.